 Stepping back, traditionally, an audio operator’s job is to ensure that the right mix gets to wherever it needs to go to; in broadcast it’s as much about routing as it is about mixing, and it’s the operator’s responsibility to make sure that everybody is receiving the correct audio.
 The mindset in the IP world is a little different; it’s more about a peer-to-peer relationship, and connecting devices directly, without the need for the traditional I/O box and the multitude of formats they need to provide today.
 IP is about making a given media stream available to the world and allowing other people register their interest in that output and vice versa.

 However, with discovery not defined under AES67, it’s not always easy to get a device to receive another manufacturer’s AES67 stream.
-Many Manufacturers have adopted the style of discovery used by Ravenna, mDNS/Bonjour, but others have taken a different route, notably Audinate-based AES67 streams advertise using SAP (the same as Dante).
-A tool is available to connect – “Ravenna2Sap” – but this is a little clunky.
+Many manufacturers have adopted the style of discovery used by Ravenna, mDNS/Bonjour, but others have taken a different route, notably Dante-based AES67 streams advertise using SAP.
+A tool is available to connect – “Rav2Sap” – but this is a little clunky.
 Even with a common discovery protocol, to date, forming connections between AES67 devices involves engineers moving between web applications served by each device to configure their audio transmitters, and registering them to receive streams from other devices, often copying and pasting stream data between applications.

 Whilst AES67 defines a common parameter set, the exact options available and even the terminology used varies between manufacturers.
 This is all a somewhat disjointed approach that requires a level of technical competence and IT networking know-how that we need to move beyond.